Privacy Statement

 While this Privacy Policy expresses Luther College’s standards for maintenance of private data, it is not in a position to guarantee that the standards will always be met.
 There may be factors beyond our control that may result in disclosure of data.
 As a consequence, we disclaim any warranties or representations relating to maintenance or nondisclosure of private information.

-Applicants for enrollment:
+C. Applicants for Employment

 • Identifying you,